Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 Here's how I can do something like that: https://stackoverflow.com/questions/42316604/how-to-implement-a-dynamic-form-with-controlled-components-in-reactjs

 Attractions with a category of "Other" should be displayed last.
+The other categories should be displayed alphabetically, and the Attractions under each category can also be sorted alphabetically by name.

 Maybe give each Attraction a Location/address.
 I could let the user associate their journal entries with one or more Attractions.